-This project was conducted by Maïte Franco in the context of her Master thesis in Psychology, under the supervision of Dr. Andreia Costa from the Institute for Health and Behaviour of the Department of Behavioural and Cognitive Sciences.
+Miss Maïte Franco has conducted this research project in the context of her Master thesis in Psychology, under the supervision of Dr. Andreia Costa from the Institute for Health and Behaviour of the Department of Behavioural and Cognitive Sciences.

-Many parents of children with ASD are given advice about which language to use when interacting with their child (e.g., to limit themselves to one language).
-However, scientific research suggests that advising parents to monolingualism cannot be scientifically supported and that the use of multiple languages was not observed to be harmful, but potentially even beneficial to children with ASD.
+Many parents of autistic children are advised about which language to use when interacting with their child.
+Very often this advice is to limit themselves to one only, the culturally predominant language.
+However, scientific research suggests that advising parents to monolingualism cannot be scientifically supported and that the use of multiple languages was not observed to be harmful, but potentially even beneficial to autistic children.
 Especially with regard to social skills and relationships, some research suggests that parents should continue to interact with their child in their native language, even if this would result in bi- or multilingual communication.

 The language socialization paradigm states that language acquisition and the socialization process are integrated in a way that a person would acquire socio-cultural knowledge via a language, and acquires linguistic knowledge via his/her socialization.
 This would imply that a child’s socialization would be related to the languages he/she uses.
-However, knowing that social and communicative skills are limited in children with ASD, the analysis of this relationship could eventually be used to train these skills and improve the support of families and their children with ASD.
+However, knowing that social and communicative skills are limited in autistic children, the analysis of this relationship could eventually be used to train these skills and improve the support of families and their autistic children.

-Thus, Luxembourg represents the perfect environment for the analysis of the relationship between multilingualism and social skills of children with ASD in order to improve the guidance and support of families, their caregivers, and educational and therapeutic staff.
+Thus, Luxembourg represents the perfect environment for the analysis of the relationship between multilingualism and social skills of autistic children in order to improve the guidance and support of families, their caregivers, and educational and therapeutic staff.

-Most of the research with children with ASD mentioned above is based on single case studies.
-Therefore, this research project sought to investigate the potential effect of multilingualism on social skills and relationships of children with ASD in a larger sample.
+Most of the research with autistic children mentioned above is based on single case studies.
+Therefore, this research project sought to investigate the potential effect of multilingualism on social skills and relationships of autistic children in a larger sample.

 Our statistical analysis could not find any significant differences in children’s social skills depending on what and how many languages were spoken to them.
 This means that children’s abilities in social skills did not differ whether parents used only their mother tongue, only a foreign language, their mother tongue and other languages, or multiple languages without their mother tongue.